alQemist/d3-erd/README.md

                 description: column description

-                relationship: optional one of the following values 1 = One
+                relationship: optional, one of the following values

-                              01 = Zero or One
-                              11 = One only One
+                              	11 - One and only One
-                              1M = One or Many
+				1M - One or Many
+				M - Many
+				01 - Zero or One
-                              0M = Zero or Many
+				0M - Zero or Many
+				arrow - included for miscellaneous use

    domain:      name of domain the entity is under